-The Garry's Games Research Fellows have been wargaming and strategy gaming for more than thirty years.
+The Garry's Games Research Fellows have been wargaming and strategy gaming for forty years.
 They cut their teeth on mid-period SPI and Avalon-Hill back in the mid-1970s.
-Their first game was SPI's Kursk and Philmar's classic 1974 edition of Kingmaker.
+Some of their first games were SPI's Kursk and Philmar's classic edition of Kingmaker.
 They've had a lot of fun and played a lot of very good games.

 As the Fellows progressed into a rotund middle-age they found less and less time for rowdy multi-player games.
-They play Kingmaker, Civilisation, Age of Renaissance, History of the World, Credo, Republic of Rome, Princes of the Renaissance, Settlers of Cataan, Brittania and other old favourites, but they never seem to get through them.
+They play Shadows Over Camelot, Civilisation, Age of Renaissance, History of the World, Credo, Republic of Rome, Princes of the Renaissance, Settlers of Cataan, El Grande and other old favourites, but they never seem to get through them.
 Maybe that's because the Fellows start falling off their chairs after the tenth bottle.

 Rather to the Fellowship's surprise, the games appeal not only to adult grognards such as ourselves.
 The games have proved very popular with teachers in the United States and the United Kingdom trying to spark up their history classes.
 From what we hear, the games are a hit with ten to fourteen year-olds in such classes.
 The game Mesopotamia even goes down well with eight-year olds.
 The games are also used by home-schoolers to make history come alive.